litecart/litecart/README.md

 # How To Install

-For an additional installation instructions, visit https://wiki.litecart.net/how_to_install
+For an updated version of the upgrade documentation, visit https://www.litecart.net/en/wiki/how_to_install

 What you need: